Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Illustrative Examples

 In the tables, we write the highest weight values of each new class, $\Tilde{\mathbf{c}}_m$, in bold.
 From this, we observe that each result is often overshadowed by one basis class (see the bold values in the same column).
 For the 3-class designs in particular, the second and third new classes are always dominated by the same basis, confirming our earlier suspicion that $M=2$ is enough to produce optimal results.
 We also note that there are numerous low values of $\Tilde{\mathbf{c}}_m$, signifying that multiple basis classes are being blended into the FGS without improving the design performance.
 These results additionally imply that greater diversity amongst the microstructure classes improves performance.
 A more meticulous study on the impact of diversity on the generality and performance of design methods is an intriguing path for future works.

 Furthermore, it takes significantly longer for the class design variables to converge without penalization.
 In the 2-class truss bridge example without the penalty, they often fluctuate and need more than $100$ iterations to start converging, whereas they are already converged in under $30$ iterations with penalization.
-These studies validate the benefits that our proposed low-diversity penalty function supply to MMA, helping it to stabilize and find more optimal solutions.
-It is possible that another optimizer, such as globally-convergent MMA~\citep{Svanberg2002gcmma}, could alleviate these issues but such an investigation is outside the current scope of this work.
+These studies validate the benefits that our proposed low-diversity penalty function supply to MMA, helping it to stabilize, escape local minima, and find more optimal solutions.
+In Appendix~\ref{sec:appen_results}, we provide the convergence plots of the $M=3$ MBB beam examples, along with additional discussion.